n8n-io/n8n-docs/docs/integrations/credentials/httpRequest.md

 ## Prerequisites

 You must use the authentication method required by the app or service you want to query.

-The following authentication methods are available:
+The following generic authentication methods are available:

 * Basic Auth
 * Digest Auth